"12188. Robinson

 Correct Seasoning of 'Womanized' Products / AMERICAN LUMBER & TREATING

-postcard mailed 1950 from Princeton Arkansas, trivial corner & edge wear,
+COMPANY PLANT -- FORDYCE, ARKANSAS" and the railroad siding there, postcard mailed 1950 from Princeton Arkansas, trivial corner & edge wear,

-unusual subject matter. $7.50 ail%
+unusual subject matter. $7.50 ail*

 Install this webpage as a Favorite now